Webinar Week: August 14 - 18, 2017

 Monday, August 14 @ 10am Arizona

-This webinar isspecifically developed for potential victims of a workplace violence critical incident.
-The lecture will provide attendees with an understanding of how their bodies and minds will respond during a critical incident and it will give them mental training tools to help them survive.
+This webinar is specifically developed for potential victims of a workplace violence critical incident.
+The presentation will provide attendees - whether you're a first responder, civilian employee or private sector professional - with an understanding of how their bodies and minds will respond during a critical incident and it will give them mental training tools to help them survive.
+The presentation is developed by law enforcement special operations personnel in conjunction with a psychologist specializing in combat awareness.

 He was also responsible for coordinating joint police / fire Rescue Task Force (RTF) response training in 2015.
 He is currently assigned as the Police Liaison Commander to the county Department of Public Safety Communications center.
 In addition to his role as a police commander, Brian owns a public safety consulting company specializing in preparing civilians to survive critical incidents.
 The training focuses on the decision making process under stress and many of the physical, emotional, and psychological responses during a critical incident.